carlsvelz/website/src/lib/contents/changelog/_template.md

 date: {{releaseDate}}
 image: {{releaseDate}}.jpg
 alt:
-tag: //incase its a self-hosted Changelog add the value `self-hosted`, otherwise tis prop can be left empty
+tag: //in case its a self-hosted changelog add the value `self-hosted`, otherwise this prop can be left empty
 ---

 <script>